natalie-kate/pocket-bookcase/README.md

         2. As admin, I want to be able to add, delete or edit a genre.
         3. As admin, I want to be able to delete a user.
         4. As admin, I want to be able to make another user an admin.
+        5. As admin, I want to be able to reset a users password if they're having trouble logging in.

    ### Scope